charmLd/token-generator-api/README.md

 Use [Swagger Editor](https://editor.swagger.io/) to view the file.

+## Database Script
+This use a mysql database and the script can be found in `./database-script/auth_db.sql` .

 ## Code Quality Check

 `SonarQube` is used for checking code quality.
 Much of the needed sonarqube configurations